Knowledge of Removing and Fitting Basic Light Vehicle Mechanical, Electrical and Trim _MET_ Components and Non Permanently Fixed Vehicle Body Panels

 Prior knowledge that will help with this topic

-• City & Guilds Level 2 Diploma in Light Vehicle Maintenance and Repair or equivalent industrial experience.
+• City & Guilds Level 2 Diploma in Light Vehicle Maintenance and Repair Principles (or equivalent) – foundational knowledge of basic systems, tools, and workshop practices.

 Key Terminology